Inspirateur/DnD-Hit-count/README.md

 ## How it works

 Basically the insight is:
-The distribution of the sum of n independant variables of law P is the convolution of P times itself n times
+The distribution of the sum of n independant variables of law P is the convolution of P with itself n times
 https://en.wikipedia.org/wiki/Convolution_of_probability_distributions

 Using this we can solve the problem following these steps: